 They’re still going to probably be a handful of kids, 2, 3, 4, whatever, that still don’t want to engage, that still don’t seem to care.
 You need to find a way…and you can!

 Making Those Difficult Connections

-Again, if you’re going through a hands-on or a student-led or a flipped environment, you have the opportunity to be able to talk to every single student in your class.
+Again, if you’re going through a hands-on or a student-led, or a flipped environment, you have the opportunity to be able to talk to every single student in your class.
 That’s one of the big draws of that type of instruction; you need to be able to pull these kids aside in ways that their classmates don’t notice.
-So when everybody is engaged in something, you know, you take them aside, or you can call them or Zoom them individually, trying to have a one-on-one conversation to find out what the problem is.
+So when student engagement is high in something, you know, you take them aside, or you can call them or Zoom them individually, trying to have a one-on-one conversation to find out what the problem is.